libridge-club/scalabridge/README.md

 ## Java version

-libridge uses Java 17 in development.
+libridge-backend uses Java 21 (LTS) in development and in runtime.
+It will be updated to Java 25 LTS after its launch at September 2025.

 ## Compiling